CityofToronto/bdit_data-sources/volumes/vds/readme.md

 Approx 700K rows per day from ~200 sensors.
 - RESCU loop/radar detectors
     - Gardiner, DVP, Lakeshore
-    - Allen Rd & Kingston Rd appear in older data
+    - Allen Rd & Kingston Rd appear in vdsconfig but have no data newer than 2021-11 when this pipeline begins.
     - 20 second reporting interval
 - Blue City ("BCT"):
     - 40 detectors monitoring individual intersection movements at two intersections: Spadina / Fort York & Yonge / Church.
     - 15 minute reporting interval
+    - As seen on the map view of [ITS Central](<https://itscentral.corp.toronto.ca/>), BCT sensors seem to count all modes, however this data has not been found in the database.
 - SmartMicro sensors
     - Approximately 40 detectors along Yonge St in midtown and Lakeshore Blvd.
     - 5 minute reporting interval
+    - There are SmartMicro detectors on Yonge St bike lanes: `SELECT * FROM vds.vdsconfig WHERE detector_id like '%BIKE%'`
+    - As seen on the map view of [ITS Central](<https://itscentral.corp.toronto.ca/>), SmartMicro sensors seem to count all modes, however this data has not been found in the database.

 Division_id 2 distribution in August 2023:
 <div style="width: 75%";>